 If you do not pay the full amount due on your billing statement, a Late Payment Fee charge will appear on your next month’s bill.

-If your final bill from Palmetto Electric indicates a credit balance, you should receive that balance within the next billing cycle.
-Upon closing your account you should have updated your phone and mailing information so we can send you your refund check and for any future Capital Credit checks you may be entitled to receive.
+If your final bill from Palmetto Electric indicates a credit balance, you should receive the refund check within the next billing cycle.
+If you received your final bill electronically and have not updated your mailing address and telephone number, please contact our office immediately, so we can send your refund check and any future Capital Credit checks you may be entitled to receive.

-If you are unable to pay the full amount due on your billing statement, contact Palmetto Electric to discuss payment arrangements.
+Bills are not considered past due until the next bill posts.
+If you are unable to pay the bill amount before the next bill posts, please contact Palmetto Electric to discuss payment arrangements.

 Before we see how much electricity costs, we have to understand how it’s measured.
 When you buy gas they charge you by the gallon.
 When you buy electricity you are charged the kilowatt-hour (kWh).
 When you use 1000 watts for 1 hour, that’s a kilowatt-hour.
 To change watts to kilowatts, divide wattage by 1000.
 An electric meter measures both the kilowatts and the time in hours the electricity is being used.
 The final billing unit is the product of the two measures and this is called a “kilowatt-hour” (kWh).An example to measure electricity for a 100-watt light bulb that is on for 10 hours: 100 watts ÷ 1000 = 0.10 kilowatts .10 kilowatts × 10 hours = 1 kilowatt hour or 1 kWh

 If an account is disconnected for non-payment, the past due balance, plus a reconnect fee must be paid before the service will be reconnected.
 For reconnection on weekends and after normal business hours, an additional fee will be charged.
-Deposits are required on all services unless waived, according to board policy.
-The Cooperative reserves the right to require deposits if the member’s account is in arrears or if their credit record necessitates.
+Palmetto Electric Cooperative reserves the right to require deposits if the member’s account is in arrears or if their credit record necessitates.

 The Franchise Fee charge on your bill is a Utility Franchise Agreement between a municipality and a respective utility, Palmetto Electric Cooperative.
 The Franchise Fee, charged by the municipality, allows a utility to operate within a municipality.
 The funds are collected by the respective municipality indicated on your bill.